gdimperi/cygno/infrastructure.md

 ### Computing resources and OPEN VPN @ LNGS (DAQ, shift, ecc)
 * send an email to: giovanni.mazzitelli@lnf.infn.it to be autorized
-* if you need also local computing resesources **Cygno login and U-LITE nodes** (deprecated) plese specify in the mail.
+* if you need also local computing resesources **Cygno VM login and U-LITE nodes** (deprecated) plese specify in the mail.
 * when aproved install the profile install the profile https://www.lngs.infn.it/en/vpn

 ### DAQ and Middle Ware ###